lourencoprudencio/Secure-Password/README.md

 # Fun Facts about Secure Passwords: After generating a secure password, learn interesting facts about password security.
 These fun facts offer valuable insights into why a strong password is important and how it contributes to cybersecurity.

+# Protection Against XSS Attacks: This application incorporates security measures to prevent Cross-Site Scripting (XSS) attacks.
+Any user input, such as names or passwords, is sanitized to ensure that malicious scripts are not executed in the browser.
+The input data is automatically escaped, converting characters like <, >, and & into their HTML-encoded equivalents (&lt;, &gt;, &amp;), preventing potential attacks.

 This tool is part of our initiative to promote better security practices and raise awareness about the importance of strong passwords.

 Try it out at: NOVA Secure Password [https://novasecurepassword.netlify.app/]